nebula-plugins/gradle-lint-plugin/README.md

 ## Building your own rules

-A lint rule consists of a `org.codenarc.rule.Rule` implementation plus a properties file.
+A lint rule consists of a `GradleLintRule` implementation plus a properties file.
 Let's build a simple rule that blocks build scripts from applying an imaginary Gradle plugin `nebula.fix-jersey-bundle` that might do something like replace a jersey-bundle dependency with a more narrowly defined dependency.

 ### The `Rule` implementation

-First, we will write a rule:

-    class FixJerseyBundleRule extends AbstractAstVisitorRule implements GradleModelAware {
-      String name = 'fix-jersey-bundle'
-      int priority = 2
-      Project project

-      @Override
-      AstVisitor getAstVisitor() {
-        new FixJerseyBundleVisitor(project: project)
-      }
-    }

-The vast majority of lint rules will be AST visiting rules, because the AST gives us the ingredients we need to form good auto-fixing strategies.
+Lint rules are AST visiting rules, because the AST gives us the ingredients we need to form good auto-fixing strategies.
 This will become apparent momentarily.
 In this example, we are using the optional `GradleModelAware` feature to imbue our visitor with knowledge of the evaluated Gradle `Project` object.
 The combination of Groovy AST and the evaluated model allows us to write powerful rules.

-    class FixJerseyBundleVisitor extends AbstractGradleLintVisitor {
+    class FixJerseyBundleRule extends GradleLintRule {
       @Override
       void visitApplyPlugin(MethodCallExpression call, String plugin) {
           if(plugin == 'nebula.fix-jersey-bundle') {